embl-cba/imagej-courses/imagej-practical.md

 - Connected component analysis
 - Fiji commands:
 	- [Image > Adjust > Threshold]
+		- You may press [Apply] but you do not have to; it also works with the "red" overlay.
 	- [Analyze > Analyze Particles]

 Discussion points: